gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

         gemfireRepoPassword=MY-DECRYPTED-PASSWORD
         ```

-1. After you have set up the repository and credentials, add the [spring-data-gemfire-name] dependency to your application.
+1. After you have set up the repository and credentials, add the Spring Data for VMware GemFire dependency to your application.

     For version 1.0.0:

     * **Maven**: Add the following to your `pom.xml` file.
-Replace `VERSION` with the current version of [spring-data-gemfire-name] available.
+Replace `VERSION` with the current version of Spring Data for VMware GemFire available.

         ```
         <dependency>